Thieso/AlarmPi/README.md

 * 1: changing the hour value of the alarm time
 * 2: changing the minute value of the alarm time
 * 3: sounding the alarm
+* 4: Change volume

+Note that state 3 is reached automatically when sounding the alarm and state 4 is reached by pressing the increase button, when in state 0.
+Both of these states can be left by pressing the state button.
+Additionally, the decrease button, when used in state 0, turns the alarm on or off.